Fotkurz/rdtools/README.md

 JWT token without using jwt.io.

-The code is pretty simple and uses one single file, you can check the whole structure to be asure there is absolutelly no risk of using this tool
+The code is pretty simple and uses one single file, you can check the whole structure to be asure there is absolutelly no risk of using this tool.

 ## How-to